alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

     plot_posterior(state, tstamp)
 ```

-Once I draw MCMC samples for $a$ and $b$, I convert those samples into samples
+Once I draw MCMC samples for $a$ and $b$, I convert those samples into
-of $\theta$ to see our posterior estimate of the vote probability.
+samples of $\theta$ to see our posterior estimate of the vote
+probability.

-Looking at these plots, we see that the model is now much more varied in
+Looking at these plots, I see that the model is now much more varied
-its estimates for the vote probability (note that this is the posterior for
+in its estimates for the vote probability (note that this is the
-the *distribution* expected for the vote probability, rather than the explicit
+posterior for the *distribution* expected for the vote probability,
-values of the vote probability itself).
-The mean is still where we expected
+rather than the explicit values of the vote probability itself).
+The
-it from the linear regression analysis, but the distribution is much wider
+mean is still where I expect it based on the linear regression
+analysis, but the distribution is much wider due the fact that
-due the fact that occasionally votes come in from places that are not as
+occasionally votes come in from places that are not as heavily in
-heavily in favor of Biden (or Trump in the case of Arizona).
-This should
+favor of Biden (or Trump in the case of Arizona).
+This wider
+distribution of the vote probability is how I quantify the larger
+uncertainty in the election outcome.
+Using this distribution to
-considerably increase the spread of the predicted final margin and assure
+forecast the remaining votes should considerably increase the spread
+of the predicted final margin and assure that it is not overconfident
-that it is not overconfident in the final result.
+in the final result.

 ### Predicting the Final Margin

-Once we have samples from the vote probability, we need to simulate the
+Once I have samples from the vote probability, I need to simulate the
 remaining votes to predict the final outcome.
 This is known as estimating the
-*posterior predictive distribution* in Bayesian inference, as we use our
+*posterior predictive distribution* in Bayesian inference, when one uses the
-updated knowledge about one of our model parameters to predict some of the
+updated knowledge about one of the model parameters to predict something
-data that it was fit on.
+that was not used to fit the data.

 What is a reasonable way to simulate the remaining votes?
+As one can
-As we see from the
-data, the votes come in a steady drip feed as ballots are counted.
-Thus,
+see from the data, the votes come in a steady drip feed as ballots are
-we can simulate this by sampling randomly, with replacement, from the data
+counted.
+Thus, I can simulate this by sampling randomly, with
-for the number of ballots cast in each update until we get to the number of
+replacement, from the data for the number of ballots cast in each
-votes remaining.
-We can then use our posterior samples of $a$ and $b$ to
+update until I get to the number of votes remaining.
+I can then use
+the posterior samples of $a$ and $b$ to generate a distribution of
-generate the distribution of vote probabilities, and then draw from the
+vote probabilities, and then draw from the vote probabilites to
-vote probabilites to forecast the outcome of each batch of votes using a
+forecast the outcome of each batch of votes using a binomial
-binomial distribution.
-We repeat this process 10 times to ensure that the
+distribution.
+I repeat this process 10 times to ensure that the result
-result isn't dependent on the particular realization of the drip feed
+isn't dependent on the particular realization of the drip feed
-simulation, and aggregate those samples to get the final estimate of the
+simulation, and aggregate those samples to get the final estimate of
-posterior predictive distribution.
-This should give a reasonable estimate of
+the posterior predictive distribution.
+This should give a reasonable
-the final outcome based on our model.
+estimate of the final outcome based on the model.

 ```
 from scipy.stats import binom